Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Abstract

 \section{Abstract}

 Tiny object detection plays a vital role in drone surveillance, remote sensing, and autonomous systems, enabling the identification of small targets across vast landscapes.
 However, existing methods suffer from inefficient feature leverage and high computational costs due to redundant feature processing and rigid query allocation.
 To address these challenges, we propose \textbf{Dome-DETR}, a novel framework with \textbf{D}ensity-\textbf{O}riented Feature-Query \textbf{M}anipulation for \textbf{E}fficient Tiny Object Detection.
 To reduce feature redundancies, we introduce a lightweight Density-Focal Extractor (DeFE) to produce clustered compact foreground masks.
 Leveraging these masks, we incorporate Masked Window Attention Sparsification (MWAS) to focus computational resources on the most informative regions via sparse attention.
 Besides, we propose Progressive Adaptive Query Initialization (PAQI), which adaptively modulates query density across spatial areas for better query allocation.
-Extensive experiments demonstrate that Dome-DETR achieves state-of-the-art performance \textbf{(+3.3 AP on AI-TOD-V2 and +2.5 AP on VisDrone)} while maintaining low computational complexity and a compact model size. \textit{Code will be released upon acceptance} \faGithub.
+Extensive experiments demonstrate that Dome-DETR achieves state-of-the-art performance \textbf{(+3.3 AP on AI-TOD-V2 and +2.5 AP on VisDrone)} while maintaining low computational complexity and a compact model size.
+Code is available at \href{https://github.com/RicePasteM/Dome-DETR}{https://github.com/RicePasteM/Dome-DETR}.

 \ccsdesc[500]{Computing methodologies~Object detection}

 \keywords{tiny object detection, detection transformer, visual object detection}